 11. 31st Ave.
 Open Street Connected Chef Urban Farm Stand, Astoria

-Astoria’s Open Street is maintained by local members of the community who volunteer to run the program in coordination with the businesses on the block, and this year they’re featuring an Urban Farm Stand every Saturday.
+Astoria’s Open Street is maintained by local members of the community who volunteer to run the program in coordination with the businesses on the block, and, though small, their Urban Farm Stand is one of our favorite farmers markets in NYC.
 Here you’ll find fresh, locally sourced produce and other artisan goods for sale on a sliding scale.

 12. Sunnyside Greenmarket, Sunnyside